Written by, Jason17125/Junie17125

 If you have not yet done the join application and are wanting to join, click here.

 Welcome to the RPF Beginner’s Guide page!
-We’re glad to see you joining (and/or maybe are just interested in) the greatest clan (we frequently call ourselves an army) that’s been here for more than 10 years!
+We’re glad to see you joining (and/or maybe are just interested in) the greatest clan (we frequently call ourselves an army) that’s been here for more than 11 years!
 We’re known to be one of the most powerful armies, with many unique and different minds, having and have had some of the most innovative soldiers in the old community.
 Although it may seem unreasonable in a sense, the RPF has positively influenced many people who have joined (just ask any old veteran what they think).